PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/030-advanced/020-multisig/010-multisig-walkthrough.md

 You can now use your MultiSig to execute actions as your identity.
 For example, suppose we want to create a new asset; we can call `asset::createAsset`.

 Before executing this transaction from our MultiSig, the MultiSig must be permissioned to call the `asset::createAsset` extrinsic as a secondary key.
-Unless explicitly specified when creating, the MultiSig is assigned no permissions by default.
+Unless explicitly specified during creation, the MultiSig is assigned no permissions by default.

 ![Update Permissions](./images/multisig/12-add_permissions.png)